Mysterious Disappearances: Anime

 An anime television series adaptation was announced on January 12, 2023.
 It is produced by Zero-G, and written and directed by Tomomi Mochizuki, with character designs handled by Takuya Tani, and music composed by Kayo Konishi and Yukio Kondō.
 The series aired from April 10 to June 26, 2024, on AT-X and other networks.
-The opening theme song is "Hazard Symbol", performed by Yuyu, while the ending theme song is "Shuku Somete Shinzō" (朱く染めて心臓), performed by Nonoka Ōbuchi.
+The opening theme song is "Hazard Symbol", performed by Yuyu, and the ending theme song is "Shuku Somete Shinzō" (朱く染めて心臓), performed by Nonoka Ōbuchi.
 Crunchyroll streamed the series worldwide excluding Japan and China.